Patchethium/Anthium/README.md

 python inference.py --text "Hello, world!"
 ```

-Now you may find the synthesised audio at `./output/`.
+Now you may find the synthesized audio at `./output/`.

 ### Web GUI